 Tip 3: Climb every mountain (but stay out of the rain): Magic Mountain

 Rain storms can be dangerous for those hiking in the mountains, but there's no reason to worry about that here in flat Berlin: Magic Mountain in Wedding is worth a visit in any weather, provided you're not afraid of heights.
 This mountain is all about climbing with parcourses with different levels of difficulty for climbing, while newbies can practise scrambling and than you could go to the café and relax.
-Please also register with time slots on the website.

 Where: Böttgerstraße 20-26, Wedding

 Tip 4: The classic: Stay dry with Nefertiti on a rainy day in Berlin

 The likeness of Queen Nefertiti, the 3,000-year-old wife of Pharaoh Akhenaten, resides on Museum Island and she especially welcomes visitors on rainy days.
 The bust is in one of Berlin's most interesting museum buildings, the Neues Museum, the architecture of which is worth checking out on its merits.